Open Data Hub logo

 • You have logged in to OpenShift Container Platform with the cluster-admin role.

-• You have access to a data science cluster that is configured to run distributed workloads as described in Configuring distributed workloads.
+• You can access a data science cluster that is configured to run distributed workloads as described in Managing distributed workloads.

 Procedure